abdlmutii/repl.uptime/README.md

 # repl.uptime

 repl.uptime is a Go package that keeps your Replit (repl) project continuously uptimed, ensuring 24/7 availability with no rest.
-It is a Go version inspired by the npm package [npm repl.uptime](https://www.npmjs.com/package/repl.uptime).
+It is a Go version inspired by the npm package [repl.uptime](https://www.npmjs.com/package/repl.uptime).

 ## Usage